thiagomayllart/Harvis/README.md

 :hammer: Harvis uses the Digital Ocean API to automate creation and deletion of droplets.

-:hammer: The Namecheap API is used to DNS records to redirectors.
+:hammer: The Namecheap API is used to set DNS records to redirectors.

 :hammer: The API Void is used to constantly verify the state of the redirectors and check if anything is blacklisted.